-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2010 based on the criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2009 based on the criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated financial statements as of and for the year ended December 31, 2010 of the Company and our report dated June 17, 2011 expressed an unqualified opinion on those financial statements.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated financial statements as of and for the year ended December 31, 2009 of the Company and our report dated June 17, 2010 expressed an unqualified opinion on those financial statements.

-/s/ Deloitte & Touche Taipei, Taiwan Republic of China June 17, 2011
+/s/ Deloitte & Touche Taipei, Taiwan Republic of China June 17, 2010

-ITEM 16A.
-AUDIT COMMITTEE FINANCIAL EXPERT
+ITEM 16A.AUDIT COMMITTEE FINANCIAL EXPERT

-Our board of directors has determined that Mr. Tsung-Ming Chung, the Chairman of our audit committee and an independent director, is a "financial expert" under Nasdaq's Marketplace Rules.
+Our board of directors has determined that Mr. Tsung-Ming Chung, the Chairman of our audit committee, is a "financial expert" under Nasdaq's Marketplace Rules.